crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 - `display_errors`: true to stop the process and display errors on browser if any.

 - `forced_test_ip`: Only for test or debug purpose.
 Default to empty.
+If not empty, it will be used instead of the real remote ip.

-If not empty, it will be used for all remediation and geolocation processes.
+- `forced_test_forwarded_ip`: Only for test or debug purpose.
+Default to empty.
+If not empty, it will be used instead of the real forwarded ip.

+- `forced_test_never_use_forwarded`:  Only for test or debug purpose.
+Default to false.
+Set to true if you never want to use the x-forwarded-for mechanism.

 ##### Bouncer behavior

 - `bouncing_level`:  Select from `bouncing_disabled`, `normal_bouncing` or `flex_bouncing`.
 Choose if you want to apply CrowdSec directives (Normal bouncing) or be more permissive (Flex bouncing).
 With the `Flex mode`, it is impossible to accidentally block access to your site to people who don’t deserve it.
 This mode makes it possible to never ban an IP but only to offer a Captcha, in the worst-case scenario.